lunarcloud/kde-theme-altimitmineos/README.md

 ALTIMIT MINE OS Conversion to KDE theming
 ------------------------------------------------------

+Now Linux users can enjoy this silly promotional disc theme.

 ## Download and Convert

 This repository expects the ALTIMIT MINE OS ISO from https://archive.org/details/altimitmineos